seanturner/draft-mtis-lamps-8410-ku-clarifications/draft-ietf-lamps-8410-ku-clarifications.md

   cRLSign.
 ~~~

-If the keyUsage extension is present in an end-entity or CRL issuer
+If the keyUsage extension is present in an end-entity
 certificate that indicates id-Ed25519 or id-Ed448 in
 SubjectPublicKeyInfo, then the keyUsage extension MUST contain at least
 one of the following: